 Just about any kind.
 With stainless steel, you are not limited to any particular kind of utensils, be it wood, plastic or stainless steel.
 My personal preference is always wood.

-Which is better: hard anodized or stainless steel cookware?
+Which is better: hard anodized nonstick cookware or stainless steel cookware?

 There is no firm answer to that question.

-The choice of cookware depends on you, your budget, your cooking style and type of food you cook.
-Check out my article The 7 Guidelines on How to Choose Cookware for help.
+The choice of cookware depends on you, your preferences, your cooking style and type of food you cook.
+Check out my article Stainless Steel vs Nonstick Cookware – 5 Tips On How To Choose

 Is Stainless Steel Cookware Safe?